Critical mass established

 Introduction

-Gold mineralisation has been identified over 20 kilometres of strike at the KGP and the project contains a JORC 2012-compliant Mineral Resource Estimate of 56 million tonnes at 1.21g/t gold for 2,160,000 ounces, of which 1,784,000 ounces are in the Measured and Indicated categories.
+Gold mineralisation has been identified over 20 kilometres of strike at the KGP and the project contains a JORC 2012-compliant Mineral Resource Estimate of 88.9 million tonnes at 1.06g/t gold for 3.04Moz, of which 2.42Moz are in the Measured and Indicated categories.

 A 40,000m high-impact drilling program was recently completed which focused on the Central Zone, and returned high-grade results, including: